Grown Up Gift Guide…

 I don’t give to receive.

-I give presents free from obligation because it gives us joy to make others happy.
+I give presents free from obligation because it gives joy to make others happy.
 None of that comparing values nonsense either.
 It is the thought that counts.
 If I choose to give you a gift it’s because I want to.
 I don’t care if or what I receive in return.

 Make the presents pretty